Master of Medical Education (MME)

 Course contents

-The programme comprises 12 one-week courses.
+The program comprises 12 one-week courses.
 To achieve the Master’s degree, attendance of at least 9 course weeks is mandatory, 6 of which must be core courses.
 The course weeks normally take place in Bern.
-One of the 12 courses is held in a seminar hotel in the Bernese Oberland, and a further course is held abroad.
+One of the 12 courses is held in a seminar hotel and a further course is held abroad.

 With respect to content, the modules cover relatively self-contained topics, but refer to and are aligned to one another.
 The focus is on contents such as Curriculum Development, Cognitive Psychology, Assessment and Evaluation, Leadership and Education Research.